OData/v3ProtocolDocument/OData URL Conventions.markdown

 									)

-The selectClause MUST be interpreted relative to the EntityType or ComplexType of the resources identified by the resource path section of the URI, for example:
+The selectClause MUST be interpreted relative to the entity type or complex type of the resources identified by the resource path section of the URI, for example:

 	http://services.odata.org/OData/OData.svc/Products?$select=Rating,ReleaseDate

-In this URI the "Rating,ReleaseDate" selectClause MUST be interpreted relative to the Product EntityType which is the EntityType of the resources identified by this http://services.odata.org/OData/OData.svc/Products URI.
+In this URI the "Rating,ReleaseDate" selectClause MUST be interpreted relative to the Product entity type which is the entity type of the resources identified by this http://services.odata.org/OData/OData.svc/Products URI.

-Each selectItem in the selectClause indicates that the response MUST include the Properties, Open Properties, Related Properties, Actions and Functions identified by that selectClause.
+Each selectItem in the selectClause indicates that the response MUST include the properties, open properties, related properties, actions and functions identified by that selectClause.

 The simplest selectClause explicitly requests properties defined on the entity type of the resources identified by the resource path section of the URI, for example this URI requests just the Rating and ReleaseDate for the matching Products: